ShoaibBinMasud/CPD-using-sRE/README.md

 - cvxopt=1.2.0
 - pandas=0.23.4
 ## How to run the code
+# For real-world dataset
 $ python main.py --dataset beedance -- window 20 -DELTA 10 --xi 10
+# For Toy dataset
+$ python toy.py